nemothorx/certainfo/README.md

 The original idea was to provides information about every certificate in an SSL chain, not just the first (as is `openssl` default)

-This repo is constructed from various saved and rescovered-from-backups versions of the scripts.
+This repo was originally constructed from various saved and rescovered-from-backups versions of the scripts.

 Reconstruction via git-timemachine from my neon-git tools.

 ----